Energy-Based Models for Functional Data using Path Measure Tilting: EXPERIMENTS

 \subsection{Benchmark}

 We utilize four datasets composed of one synthetic and three real-world datasets.
 The samples from the dataset can be seen in Table \ref{tab:samples-visualised}.
 The first \texttt{Quadratic} ($n=400$, $m=30$) is a bi-modal dataset composed of quadratic functions that was generated by sampling the sign of the quadratic term from a uniform distribution on $\{-1,1\}$.
 The dataset was designed to test the model's capacity to express bi-modality.
 We use $200$ samples for training and the remainder for evaluation.
 The second \texttt{Melbourne} ($n=1138$, $m=24$) is a real-life dataset where each sample is the number of pedestrians on a certain street in Melbourne recorded throughout different times of the day.
 We use $796$ samples for training and the remainder for evaluation.
 The third dataset \texttt{GridWatch} ($n=532$, $m=144$) is another real-life dataset where each sample is the demand of energy on the UK National Grid throughout different times of the day.
 We use $372$ samples for training and the remainder for evaluation.
 Finally, we use \texttt{Stocks} ($n=400$, $m=200$) where each sample corresponds to a stock highest performance on that day, recorded over $200$ days starting from February $2013$ (when data is available).
 The data is taken from S\&P 500.
 We use $200$ samples for training and the remainder for evaluation.
 See Appendix \ref{sec:preprocessing} for preprocessing details.
 These datasets are ``simple'', in the sense, that they are low dimensional, but they exhibit complex properties such as bimodality, multi-modality and large support.
-For these datasets, we choose $\ell(\cdot|\cdot)$ to be the Gaussian likelihood.
+For these datasets, we chose to use a Gaussian likelihood.

 \textbf{Evaluation.} We measure the quality of the trained model by considering its \textit{goodness-of-fit} and \textit{predictive error}.
-We compare our proposed model to a Gaussian process (GP) implemented in GPyTorch \citep{gardner2018gpytorch}, a Neural process (NP) which follows recommended practices \citep{le2018empirical}, and our own implementation of $\pi$-VAE (see Section \ref{sec:related}).
+We compare our proposed model to a Gaussian process (GP) implemented in GPyTorch \citep{gardner2018gpytorch}, a Neural process (NP) which follows recommended practices \citep{le2018empirical}, and our own implementation of $\pi$-VAE, EBP, VIP (see Appendix \ref{sec:baseline} for details).